conda/conda-docs/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 psuedo-cross compilers.
 What we mean by this is that the compilers and linkers do not look for `system` headers and libraries in the usual places (``/usr/include`` and ``/usr/lib*``) and instead use their own ``sysroot`` directory.
-This causes some build tools to misbehave and we've either had (or decided it best) to make certain customizations to some of our build tools in the interests of compatibility and also to allow recipes to remain free from these concerns.
-As such when building conda packages (and indeed when using these toolchains and our libraries at all) it is recommended to use conda to install them.
+This causes some build tools to misbehave and we've either had (or decided it is best) to make certain customizations to some of our build tools in the interests of compatibility and also to allow recipes to remain free from these concerns.
+As such, when building conda packages (and indeed when using these toolchains and our libraries at all) it is recommended to use conda to install them.
 Bugs reported when using system-provided versions will result in a recommendation to use ours instead.
 We are actively working to make sure that conda-forge also provides these tools.